arnavgoel18/FullStackWebsiteDevelopment/README.md

 10. Finally, run `npm start`.

 Hooray!!
 Your project will take some time to build and run on `localhost:3000`.
 Make sure no other app is using that port.

+# Firebase Deployment
+1. Install Firebase CLI globally.
+   `npm install -g firebase-tools`
+2. Go to `sae-nitkkr` directory in `FullStackWebsiteDevelopment` ans update build after making changes.
+   `npm run build`
+3. Login to firebase if using first time.
+   `firebase login`
+4. Deploy on firebase (Must have permissions to deploy) `firebase deploy`

+Website will be updated successfully !!!